yangboz/laughing-nemesis/EN_US.md

 Often seen around Antarctica.

-The season for their visits is unknown.
+The reason for their visits is unknown.

 Last sighting:Antarctica,May 1,1997.